Close Alert Banner

 Offer targeted support to specific populations.

-• Introducing the use of a measurement-based care platform, for social workers to use standardized measurement tools in order to enhance their work with students.
+• Establishing the use of a measurement-based care platform for social workers to use standardized measurement tools in order to meet students’ goals of improved mental health in the school setting.

 Priority 4 - Build and sustain strong safety nets through family and system collaboration.